jamesnetherton/homehub-client/README.md

 At present, only a small set of the available [APIs](xpath.go) have been implemented.

 If you're looking for a command line implementation of this library, check out my [Home Hub CLI](https://github.com/jamesnetherton/homehub-cli).
+There's also a [Prometheus exporter](https://github.com/jamesnetherton/homehub-metrics-exporter) that's loosely based on this client code.

 ## Usage